How to Enable or Disable USB Port in Windows 7

 Method 4: Uninstall your USB Mass Storage Drive

-In administrative organizations like schools or colleges, the best solution to disable the USB ports is to uninstall each and every USB drivers installed in the system.
+In administrative organizations like schools or colleges, the best solution to disable the USB ports is to uninstall each and every USB driver installed in the system.
 This method is an extreme step that should be only taken by the user who never wants to transfer data via USB ports.
 So, use this step as your last resort.
 However, if you ever want to reinstall drivers, then Windows will automatically search for USB port drivers and you can again transfer data using USB.

 enable usb drive